 "90% of women at some point in their life will be solely responsible for their finances"

-Well, there are a number of factors that make it critical that we have a firm handle on our finances and they include the following:
+As women, being in control of our money is more important than ever.
+Why?
+Well, there are a number of factors that make it critical that we have a firm handle on our finances and they include:

 1. Women are earning more money on average than ever before

 Compared to previous generations, more women are in the workforce than ever before.
 Many of us are the heads of our households or if we are in relationships, many of us earn significantly more than our better halves.
 We are out there earning money and doing things for ourselves.
 The more reason why we need to manage the money we work so hard for.

 2. However, women are still earning significantly less than their male counterparts

 Despite more women earning more than ever before, we are paid significantly less for doing the same jobs as our male counterparts in nearly every single occupation and industry.
 On average as women, we earn ~20% less than men and if we were to break it down even further by demographic, the numbers are even more discouraging - black women earn ~35% less and hispanic women earn almost 50% less.

 3. Women, live longer than men and take more time off from the work force

 We are living longer than men by an average of 5 to 10 years which means we need more money for our financial well being in retirement than men will.